 One of the most important parts of this process is hiring trained technicians and regularly inspecting and maintaining the system.
-Trained technicians are key in ensuring that an HVAC system is functioning optimally as they can help identify any potential problems quickly before they become major issues.
+Trained HVAC technicians in Mesa are key in ensuring that an HVAC system is functioning optimally as they can help identify any potential problems quickly before they become major issues.

 Furthermore, regular inspections should be conducted every 6 months or so to make sure all components of the system remain in good working condition.
 This includes checking for dust buildup and other debris which may cause clogs or damage to internal components.